rust-lang/book/src/ch03-05-control-flow.md

   |                  ^ expected integral variable, found reference
   |
   = note: expected type `{integer}`
-  = note:    found type `&'static str`
+  = note:    found type `&’static str`

-error: aborting due to previous error

-error: Could not compile `branches`.
 ```

-The expression in the `if` block evaluates to an integer and the expression in
+The expression in the `if` block evaluates to an integer, and the expression in
 the `else` block evaluates to a string.
-This can’t work, because variables
+This won’t work because variables must
-must have a single type.
-Rust needs to know at compile time what type
+have a single type.
+Rust needs to know at compile time what type the `number`
-the `number` variable is, definitively, so that it can verify at compile time
+variable is, definitively, so it can verify at compile time that its type is
-that its type is valid everywhere we use `number`.
-Rust wouldn’t be able to do
+valid everywhere we use `number`.
+Rust wouldn’t be able to do that if the type
-that if the type of `number` was only determined at runtime; the compiler would
+of `number` was only determined at runtime; the compiler would be more complex
-be more complex and be able to make fewer guarantees about our code if it had
+and would make fewer guarantees about the code if it had to keep track of
-to keep track of multiple hypothetical types for any variable.
+multiple hypothetical types for any variable.

-### Repetition with Loops
+## Repetition with Loops

-It’s often useful to be able to execute a block of code more than one time.
-For
+It’s often useful to execute a block of code more than once.
+For this task,
-this, Rust has several *loops*.
+Rust provides several *loops*.
 A loop runs through the code inside the loop
 body to the end and then starts immediately back at the beginning.
-To try out
+To
-loops, let’s make a new project called `loops`.
+experiment with loops, let’s make a new project called *loops*.

-There are three kinds of loops in Rust: `loop`, `while`, and `for`.
-Let’s dig
+Rust has three kinds of loops: `loop`, `while`, and `for`.
+Let’s try each one.
-in.

-#### Repeating Code with `loop`
+### Repeating Code with `loop`

 The `loop` keyword tells Rust to execute a block of code over and over again
-forever or until we explicitly tell it to stop.
+forever or until you explicitly tell it to stop.

-For an example, change the `src/main.rs` file in your *loops* directory to look
+As an example, change the *src/main.rs* file in your *loops* directory to look
 like this:

 Filename: src/main.rs